inmyth/practice/ORACLE_JAVA8.md

 - StringBuilder initial capacity is initial content + 16, unless explicitly declared in constructor
 - List.add(pos, val) returns  true if list changes
 - List.set(pos, el) returns element it replaces
-- List.remove(pos) returns element removed
+- List.remove(pos) returns element removed, List.remove(object) returns boolean
 - Predicate is interface, its main functional method is `boolean test(T t)`
 - ArrayList.toArray behavior
 Returns an array containing all of the elements in this list in proper sequence (from first to last element); the runtime type of the returned array is that of the specified array.
 If the list fits in the specified array, it is returned therein.
 Otherwise, a new array is allocated with the runtime type of the specified array and the size of this list.